CarlaFernandez/PSO-Clustering/README.md

 * See why fitness values don't improve from the first iteration
 * Different stopping conditions
 * Optimize to provide support for more files (SVD?)
+* See how to implement cosine correlation metric

 ## Extensions
 * Performance comparison with different parameters